WoodyLinwc/Auto-Twitter-Bot/README.md

 - I was also trying to implement a **Instagram Bot** that will do the same thing.
 However, I could only do it locally, not on the remote server :(
 There were some errors using the `sharp` module in ubuntu.
     - The Instagram API I'm using can't handle png images.
 This is the reason I used `sharp`.
 You surely can find a better solution.
 Tell me if you find one🌚
+    - Although I've changed to all JPG images, it's still the same.

 - Due to the small capacity of the remote server, I cannot a build system like Docker to ensure consistency between environments.